Knowing and learning in the post-digital

 Research data are archived without identification data in pseudonymised format at the university, possibly also in the Finnish social science data archive in anonymized format (without pseudonymization key).

 The informant’s rights

-When it comes to data describing the informant her/himself, GDPR guarantees the informant the right to:
+When it comes to data describing the informant her/himself, the EU General Data Protection Regulation (GDPR) guarantees the informant the right to: